openstack/openstack-manuals/doc/config-ref-rst/source/compute/cells.rst

      --port 5672 --virtual_host api_vhost --woffset 1.0 --wscale 1.0

-To customize the Compute cells, use the configuration option settings documented in the table ":ref:`nova-cells`".
+To customize the Compute cells, use the configuration option settings documented in the table :ref:`nova-cells`.

 Cell scheduling configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~